 - Actuarial assumptions-risk sharing within defined benefit obligations: the revised IAS 19 requires employees' non-discretionary contributions to be attributed to periods of service when determining the defined benefit obligation, the defined benefit cost and the measurement of any reimbursement rights.
 The previous IAS 19 required contributions by employees to be recognised as a decrease of current service costs and recognised on a cash basis.
 Additionally, the revised IAS 19 introduces a requirement to reflect in the measurement of defined benefit obligations any ceiling to the legal or contractual liability of the employer, when such limit exists, and also a requirement to reflect in the measurement of the defined benefit obligation any conditional indexation, whether the indexation or changes in benefits are set out in formal terms or derive from constructive obligations.
-The aforementioned changes aim at reflecting more appropriately the risksharing features of defined benefit funds and to reduce the ultimate cost of the benefit to the entity, based on the risk-sharing features of the plan.
-There could be a decrease of entities' obligations to provide benefits to employees, but this would be entity-specific, as it will depend on the type of an entity's funds (i.e. whether there is a limit to the obligation, or there is an indexation or there are employees' non-discretionary contributions).
-There is no available information to estimate the quantitative impact from these changes, but from a qualitative point of view, we understand that these changes will not introduce volatility of own funds, since they provide more explicit requirements for the calculation of the obligations and possibly limiting their amount to some extent. - Introduction of more detailed disclosure requirements in financial statements to increase transparency and understanding in accounting for employee benefits.
-The changes will not have any impact on own funds. - 39.
-It should be emphasised that the distinction of recognition of the elements of the performance of a defined benefit pension fund between profit and loss and OCI, and the requirements for immediate recognition of actuarial gains and losses and past service costs in the period in which they occur were supported by the CEBS (the predecessor of the EBA), in its comment letter to the IASB in 2010.
-The CEBS supported the proposals which would improve transparency, understandability and comparability of information in the financial statements.
-Nevertheless, the main concern of CEBS regarding the revised IAS 19 proposals was about the possible volatility of institutions' own funds at initial application from the immediate recognition of actuarial gains and losses in own funds for those institutions that applied the 'corridor approach' under the previous IAS 19.
-For that reason, the CEBS suggested the consideration of transitional provisions for the adoption of the revised IAS 19 by the IASB.
-These concerns seem to be more relevant to the one-off impact on own funds from the revised IAS 19, but there was no reference to on-going volatility from the application of these requirements.
-These concerns have been addressed in the CRR, where institutions could be allowed under certain circumstances (as explained in section 4.1.4 Transitional rules above) to apply transitional measures for the phase-out of the application of the revised IAS 19, as well as the transitional measures for the deduction of net pension fund assets from own funds.
+The aim of the aforementioned changes is to reflect more appropriately the risk-sharing features of defined benefit funds and to reduce the ultimate cost of the benefit to the entity, based on the risk-sharing features of the plan.
+Entities' obligations to provide benefits to employees could decrease, but this would be entity-specific, as it will depend on the type of an entity's funds (i.e. whether there is a limit to the obligation, whether there is an indexation or whether there are employees' non-discretionary contributions).
+There is no information available to estimate the quantitative impact of these changes, but from a qualitative point of view, we understand that these changes will not introduce volatility of own funds, since they provide more explicit requirements for the calculation of the obligations and possibly limiting their amount to some extent. - Introduction of more detailed disclosure requirements in financial statements to increase transparency and understanding in accounting for employee benefits.
+The changes will have no impact on own funds. - 39.The CEBS (the predecessor of the EBA) supported in a letter to the IASB in 2010 the distinction in the recognition of the elements of a defined benefit pension fund's performance between profit and loss and OCI, and the requirements for immediate recognition of actuarial gains and losses and past service costs in the period in which they occur.
+The CEBS supported the proposals that would improve transparency, understandability and comparability of information in the financial statements.
+Nevertheless, the main concern raised by CEBS about the revised IAS 19 proposals related to the possible volatility of institutions' own funds upon initial application from the immediate recognition of actuarial gains and losses in own funds for those institutions that applied the 'corridor approach' under the previous IAS 19.
+Therefore, the CEBS suggested considering transitional provisions for the adoption of the revised IAS 19 by the IASB.
+These concerns seem to be more relevant to the one-off impact on own funds of the revised IAS 19, but there was no reference to on-going volatility as a result of the application of these requirements.
+These concerns have been addressed in the CRR, where in certain circumstances (as explained above in Section 3.1.4 Transitional rules), institutions could be allowed to apply transitional measures during phase-in of the revised IAS 19, and the transitional measures for the deduction of net pension fund assets from own funds.